Blog

 Our 2026 OE data doesn't just tell us what happened when ICHRA was offered to employees across the country — it shows us what works.
 For brokers and HR leaders planning 2027 open enrollment or considering ICHRA for the first time, here are the strategic implications to keep in mind.

-Between the shifts in metal tiers, carrier loyalty rates, and the 84% self-selection rate, there are clear signs that when they’re given the right tools and guidance, employees are able to make sophisticated decisions for their own unique needs — exactly what ICHRA was built for.
+Between the shifts in metal tiers, carrier loyalty, and our self-selection rate, there are clear signs that when they’re given the right tools and guidance, employees are able to make sophisticated decisions for their own unique needs — exactly what ICHRA was built for.

 Even if employees can choose for themselves, that doesn’t mean they should do it completely alone.
 Zorro’s 84% self selection rate is evidence that tech-led decision support works.
 When people understand their options, they make better choices.